-10 The Core Strategy will be 5 years old in September 2019 and, as required by legislation, a review of the Local Plan Core Strategy has been undertaken to assess whether some or all of it may need updating.
-The review indicates that, although the Core Strategy continues to be broadly up to date and complies with requirements set out in national planning policy, a number of areas require an update.
-A revised Local Development Scheme setting out the timescale for, and broad scope of, the partial update of the Core Strategy is currently being prepared.
+8 The Core Strategy was 5 years old in September 2019 and, as required by legislation, a review of the Local Plan Core Strategy was undertaken to assess whether some or all of it may need updating.
+The review indicated that, although the Core Strategy continues to be broadly up to date and complies with requirements set out in national planning policy, a number of areas require an update.
+The revised Local Development Scheme sets out the timescale for, and broad scope of, the partial update of the Core Strategy and this work is underway.